Polycystic Ovary Syndrome

 Androgens

-All women have a small amount of androgens (male hormones) in their body.
+All women have a small amount of androgens (male hormones) in their bodies.
 However, women with PCOS produce higher levels than normal, which can cause acne, male-pattern baldness, excess hair growth, and irregular menstrual periods.

 Insulin